 My primary school years were spent at Convent Bukit Nanas 2 (CBN2).
 At 11, I was awarded a full scholarship to Kolej Yayasan Saad, Malaysia’s top independent boarding school, before pursuing A-levels at Kolej Yayasan UEM.
 In 2007, I moved to the UK to study medicine at the University of Bristol, later completing an MSc and DPhil from the University of Oxford.
-Throughout my journey as a clinician scientist, I have had the privilege of travelling and working across the UK, the Isle of Man, Kenya, and Nigeria, experiences that have broadened my perspective and deepened my commitment to global health.
+Throughout my journey as a clinician scientist, I have had the privilege of travelling and working across the UK, the Isle of Man, Kenya, and Nigeria.
+These experiences, part of a broader journey through more than 35 countries, have broadened my perspective and deepened my commitment to global health.

 Guiding Values